-This thematic series will publish in Chemical and Biological Technologies in Agriculture.
+This thematic series has published in Chemical and Biological Technologies in Agriculture.

 Guest Edited by: Edoardo Puglisi1 and Esperanza Huerta Lwanga2